ElvaHardwick/Obedientiae-ex-Machina-Docs/chat_commands.md

 	- Command to learn about software servers in your region.
 	- The option "list" will list the names of the servers in your region.
-	- The option "softwares" will list the server names as well as the software they have inside them, If you specify a name (not minding upper and lower cases) it will only inform you about the software in that server
+	- The option "softwares" will list the server names as well as the software they have inside them.
+If you specify a sever name (not minding upper and lower cases) it will only inform you about the software in that server

 ### Command: software